Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Project Selection

+Each year the JRI leadership teams work to identify strategic research priorities that are aligned with the JRI and with the priorities of the three partner organizations.
 The decision-making process is highly collaborative.
-Hamilton Health Sciences, McMaster University and St. Joseph’s Healthcare Hamilton work together to identify research groups with strengths in the priority areas who can mobilize a joint research effort broadly across the organizations.
+Hamilton Health Sciences, McMaster University and St. Joseph’s Healthcare Hamilton work together to invite research groups and individuals with strengths in the priority areas to mobilize a joint research effort broadly across the organizations.
 The JRI continues to explore different models of funding allocation for future years and any updates will be posted to our website.